camunda/camunda-docs-manual/content/reference/bpmn20/events/signal-events.md

 <div data-bpmn-diagram="../bpmn/event-signal-catching"></div>

 Note: It is important to understand that a signal event is broadcast to all active handlers.
-In of the example given above this means that all instances of the process catching the signal would receive the event.
+In the example given above this means that all instances of the process catching the signal would receive the event.

 # Signal Event Definition